Technical Resources

 network like rodeo bulls, surrounded by a dust-cloud of eager

 nonprofit "orgs."
-(The "net" computers served as gateways between
+(The "net" computers served as gateways

 networks.)